CDC-DNPAO/CDCAnthro/README.md

 mod_waz, mod_haz, mod_bmiz: modified z-scores

-bmip and bmiz: These are based on the LMS method for children without obesity and the 'extended' method for children with obesity.
-See Wei et al. (2020) for the 'extended' method, which is based on modeling high BMIs as a half-normal distribution.
-Note that extended BMIz is obtained by taking the inverse CDF of a normal distribution (qnorm(n)).
-If 'n' is very close to 1, such as 1 - 1e-17, the result will be 'Inf'.
+bmip and bmiz: CDC BMI percentile and z-score.
+These are based on the LMS method for children without obesity and the 'extended' method for children with obesity.
+See Wei et al. (2020) for the 'extended' method based on modeling high BMIs as a half-normal distribution.
+Extended BMIz is obtained by taking the inverse CDF of a normal distribution (qnorm(value)).
+If 'value' is extremely close to 1, such as 1 - 1e-17, the result will be 'Inf'.
 The function converts these values to a z-score of 8.21.

 bmip95: BMI expressed as a percentage of 95th percentile, 120 percent is the lower threshold for severe obesity

-If  'all = TRUE', the output contains other BMI metrics described in Freedman et al. paper.
-The default is FALSE.
+If  'all = TRUE', the output contains other BMI metrics described in the paper by Freedman et al. The default is FALSE.
 These express BMI as distance or percent distance from the median.
 If the percent of the median is desired, 100 can be added to the values.

 Author(s): David Freedman